jamieRowen-mediacom/conditionR/README.md

 Applying changes to a database, we might want to rollback if something unexpected is found.
-If a user supplies data in a different format to that expected we might want to indicate that to them, rather than have the session crash. *Maybe you’re born with it* but I found dealing with different types of issues in shiny apps difficult, so wrote this package to facilitate easier processing of different types of issues.
+If a user supplies data in a different format to that expected we might want to indicate that to them, rather than have the session crash.
+Dealing with different types of issues in shiny apps can be difficult, this package facilitates easier processing of different types of issues.

 With {conditionR}, make your shiny application stand *head and shoulders* above the rest by adding infrastructure for condition and error handling to your reactives and observers.

+There will be *no more tears* from your users getting disconnected from your app as a result of a crash or unexpected operation if you nourish your applications with {conditionR}.
+It’s *used by professionals*.

 Each shiny reactive and observer function can be called with specified condition handlers, restart procedures as well as default handlers that